What is 'underwriting'?

 It’s important to understand that having a pre-existing medical condition, or conditions, does not necessarily mean you will be unable to secure life insurance.

 Cavendish Online have a have a team of friendly, professional insurance advisers who specialise in finding the right cover for individuals with health and lifestyle disclosures.
 Find out more here.

-Most insurance providers will want to know your height and weight as part of your life insurance application.
+Most insurers will want to know your height and weight as part of your life insurance application.
 This is because they use BMI (body mass index) in conjunction with recommended guidelines around high/low BMI when assessing risk.

-Some providers may also ask for your waist measurement or UK dress size too.
+Some insurers may also ask for your waist measurement or UK dress size too.

-Using tobacco products and non-prescription drugs are well recognised risks in the eyes of insurance providers.
+Using tobacco products and non-prescription drugs are well recognised risks in the eyes of insurers.

 Insurers will typically ask if you have used any tobacco or nicotine replacement products in the last 12 months, and if you have ever smoked.
 They also typically ask about the use of recreational drugs, stimulants, sedatives, anabolic steroids or methadone in the past 10 years.

 Whilst many people enjoy a tipple on occasion and the consumption of alcohol plays a social role in many cultures; there are health risks associated with drinking above government recommended safe limits.